 Why Do They Call It a Widow’s Peak?

 The term widow’s peak is a slang term from 18th-century England.
-It was the tradition when a woman’s husband died that she would wear a triangular hood or hat with a point that fell in the middle of the forehead.
+It was the tradition when a woman’s husband died that she would wear a “Mary Stuart Cap” or “Widow’s Cap” with a triangular point that fell in the middle of the forehead.

 What Causes a Widow’s Peak?